apmilen/standard-ico/README.md

+# Standard Token Sale

 This repository contains two standard [Dappsys](http://dappsys.info)-driven token sale contracts.
-The first one is a standard hard-capped and fixed-price token sale with a time limit and optional soft-cap.
+The first one is a hard-capped and fixed-price token sale with a time limit and optional soft-cap.
 The second one adds in a whitelisted presale period where the sale operator can add a series of tranches (in terms of volume) that offer a better price than the public sale.
 Both contracts accept raw ETH (i.e. not ERC20 Wrapped-ETH) via the fallback function.

 # NOTICE